Markdown Overview Buttons Tabs Footnotes Collapse ToC Navigation Formula Page-Specific Meta Custom Components

 You can also provide page-specific meta information for

-to keep this file in the root of your project, named favicon.ico
+to keep this file in the root of your project, named favicon.ico, and setting the favicon to /favicon.ico:

 1linkimport { configuration } from '@codedoc/core';